Bradley-db/IRDM2016-TimeSeriesForecasting/README.md

 # IRDM2016-TimeSeriesForecasting
-This is UCL IRDM Group Project (Deep Learning for Time Series Forecasting)
+This is the code for UCL IRDM2016 Group Project (Deep Learning for Time Series Forecasting).
+Group members include TianyuCui, MengYuan and RuiXu.